fiserjn-ship-it/Bohemiancoin-v2/README.md

 # The Cubic Seal - Geometrický Konsenzus

 Tato větev obsahuje technickou dokumentaci a vizualizaci algoritmu **The Cubic Seal**.
+This branch contains technical documentation and a visualization of The Cubic Seal algorithm.

 ### Keys point:
 * **Hardware Corridor:** Limition (250–3 000 MB/s).